 As a student or researcher at KU Leuven you are in the heart of Europe.
-London, Paris and Amsterdam are only a stone’s throw away and various low-cost airlines take you to Europe’s biggest cities in no time.
+London, Paris and Amsterdam are only a proverbial stone’s throw away which make it an ideal base for exploring the rest of Europe.

-KU Leuven is located in Flanders, the Dutch-speaking northern part of Belgium.
+KU Leuven accommodates more than 59,000 students, spread across 14 campuses in Leuven and elsewhere in Flanders.
 The city Leuven, where its main campus is situated, is bustling with student life.
 Unlike most university towns, it does not have a closed campus.
 The university buildings are spread all over town.
 Numerous old colleges and residence halls give Leuven the stylish face of a university town with a tradition.
-Its high number of international students makes it a place where numerous cultures meet and experiences are exchanged to everybody’s advantage and pleasure.

-At KU Leuven, you are also part of a vibrant international community.
-There are 9,000 international students at our University, representing more than 150 different nationalities.
-There are also more than twenty international student associations at the University and multiple initiatives to ease the integration with the local community, such as the orientation days and the buddy project.
+At KU Leuven, you will be part of a vibrant community of international students, with 16% of the university’s students coming from outside of Belgium.
+You can become part of one of the many international student associations at the University or participate in one of the multiple initiatives to ease your integration with the local community, such as the orientation days and the buddy programme.

 Specific Research Opportunities

 KU Leuven provides a stimulating home for all types of research, from fundamental to applied, and from individual research projects to large-scale, international research consortia based on 9 key area’s: